SvenMichaelKlose/tunix/src/bin/lisp/README.md

 The compiler is most simple, merely translating expressions to bytecodes which describe function calls and control flow.
-A bytecode function may be up to 255 bytes in size and is stored like a string.
-Larger functions are split up.

 Quoted function expressions will not be compiled.[^compile-anon-funs]

 [^compile-anon-funs]:
   Compiling in such functions would require the LAMBDA